My Guide to Being on a Budget

 I went through my closet and sold clothes, I thought twice about every piece of furniture I owned and ended up selling a couple things via Facebook Yard Sale groups, and I sold large items such as Kitchen appliances on Craigslist.
 All the money I made went directly into my emergency savings fund.

+I signed up to do sponsored campaigns on my blog to make extra income to go directly towards my emergency fund.
+I even cut back on my fun money for a couple months to come up with the rest of what I needed in order to have $500 in my ESF.
 You have NO IDEA how amazing it feels to look at my bank account online and see $500 in an emergency fund.
 Actually I have more than that because I have money automatically put in it from my paycheck every 2 weeks!
+Build up your ESF first BEFORE you start paying down debts!

 Once you have your emergency fund, you won't have to worry about using your credit cards for emergencies" so just pay the minimum payments on your debt and credit cards until your ESF is full.